 “The CEH credential certifies individuals in the specific network security discipline of Ethical Hacking from a vendor-neutral perspective.”

-Although this is by no means a required certification in order to become a practicing ethical hacker, it is something that needs to be completed to advance beyond entry-level penetration testing roles.
-This certification confirms that the candidate can perform the role of an ethical hacker to currently accepted standards, establish and maintain minimum standards, and meet basic compliance.
+Although this is by no means a required certification in order to become a practicing ethical hacker, EC-Council seems to push this narrative that it is something that needs to be completed to advance beyond entry-level penetration testing roles.
+This certification supposedly confirms that the candidate can perform the role of an ethical hacker to currently accepted standards, establish and maintain minimum standards, and meet basic compliance.

-An advanced-level certification, the EC-Council CSA certification is the natural successor to the Certified Ethical Hacker certification above and picks up from where it left off.
+EC-Council amassed a ton of certifications to sell off; this one is posed as an advanced-level certification.
+The EC-Council CSA certification is the natural successor to the Certified Ethical Hacker certification above and picks up from where it left off.
+They keep you on the ropes so you’ll have to sign up to all their courses.

 There’s Serious Money in Cyber Security